 That’s right.
 It was our booze that sent him over the edge.
 Our gutter that welcomed him low.
 Our doctors that did the best they could.
 Let’s hear it for the Free State.
 Oh God, we killed Poe.

 The location of the marker is actually a pretty placid spot considering that just behind me the dirtiness of an entire city loomed.
 When I visited, someone had left flowers and, oddly, a few mini candy bar wrappers at the site.
 I wasn’t there anywhere near Halloween, but the litter made it seem like that to me for a second.
-I was actually touched by it.
+It was touching.
 The words incised on the headstone direct you back to the front of the cemetery where Poe is actually interred.
-So I guess it’s more like a sign than anything else.
-Which, by the way, is exactly how I want my tombstone to read: “Just kidding…buried elsewhere.”

-You can’t miss it.
+Now, you can’t miss his grave.
 It’s an impressive white columnar erection with a dark, platter-sized circular shield bearing an image of Poe’s face.
 Other sides of the column bear the requisite death inscriptions.
 Besides Poe himself are mingled the remains of his wife/cousin, Virginia Clemm, and his mother-in-law/aunt, Maria Clemm.

-Now, maybe neither of his grave markers is quite grotesque (or arabesque) enough to truly commemorate Poe in any stylish fashion, but I’ve been to quite a few writers' graves in my time.
-None of them have the resonance that Poe’s grave does.
-I guess that’s inevitable for an artist whose writing is so entrenched in the subject of death.
+Now, maybe neither of his grave markers is quite grotesque (or arabesque) enough to truly commemorate the version of Poe I dig in any stylish fashion, but I’ve been to quite a few writers' graves in my time.
+None of them seem to have the resonance that Poe’s grave does.
+I guess that’s inevitable for an artist whose best writing is so entrenched in the subject of death.

 More of my visits to Poe sites: